amirdy/Building-and-Training-a-GPT-2-Model-from-Scratch/README.md

-# Building/Training a GPT-2 model from Scratch
+# Building and Training a GPT-2 Model from Scratch

-Welcome to the GPT-2 from Scratch project!
-This repository contains all the necessary code and instructions to build, train, and use a GPT-2 model from scratch.
+This project contains all the necessary code and instructions to build, train, and use a GPT-2 model from scratch.
+While some of the training hyperparameters used in the GPT-2 paper are not explicitly stated, this project uses configurations inspired by GPT-3 (see the [References](#References) section).
+Additionally, this project wouldn't have been possible without the resources listed in the [Acknowledgements](#Acknowledgements) section.

 ## Setup